Neo Geo: Legacy

 The Neo Geo is the first home game console to feature a removable memory card for saved games.

 The GameTap subscription service has included a Neo Geo emulator and a small library of Neo Geo games.
 In 2007, Nintendo announced that Neo Geo games would appear on the Wii's Virtual Console, in partnership with D4 Enterprise, starting with Fatal Fury: King of Fighters, Art of Fighting, The King of Fighters '94, and World Heroes.
 Neo Geo games were released through Xbox Live Arcade and PlayStation Network (for the PlayStation 3, the service was called NEOGEO Station), including Fatal Fury Special, Samurai Shodown II, Metal Slug 3, Garou: Mark of the Wolves and The King of Fighters '98.
 Many Neo Geo games were released on the PlayStation 4, Xbox One, Windows, and Nintendo Switch through the Arcade Archives service under the ACA Neo Geo label.
 In 2019, Antstream Arcade also runs Neo Geo games during the gaming platform's early lifespan.

 Homebrew activity began after the console's discontinuation, both by noncommercial hobbyists and commercially.

 The Neo Geo has a community of collectors.
-Because of the limited production runs received by cartridges amongst the sizable available arcade library, some of the rarest Neo Geo games can sell for well over $1,000.
+Because of the limited production runs received by cartridges amongst the available arcade library, some of the rarest Neo Geo games can sell for well over $1,000.
 The most valuable game is the European AES version of Kizuna Encounter: Super Tag Battle.
-The MVS market provides a cheaper alternative to the expensive and rare home cartridges, and complete arcade kits are priced at a premium.
+The MVS market provides an alternative to the rare home cartridges, and complete arcade kits are priced at a premium.
 It is also possible to play the MVS cartridges, which generally cost much less, on the AES home system through the use of adapters.

 In 2009, the Neo Geo was ranked 19th out of the 25 best video game consoles of all time by video game website IGN.